Sign up for this email series:

 A specialist will become an important resource for your family as you navigate these uncharted waters.

-Both Dravet syndrome and Lennox-Gastaut syndromes are extremely uncommon.
-In fact, it is estimated that only 1 in every 20,000 to 40,000 children has Dravet syndrome and only 3 percent to 4 percent of those children who have epilepsy receive the Lennox-Gastaut diagnosis.
+Dravet syndrome, Lennox-Gastaut syndrome, and TSC are extremely uncommon.
+In fact, it is estimated that only 1 in every 20,000 to 40,000 children has Dravet syndrome.
+An estimated 3 percent to 4 percent of children with epilepsy develop LGS, according to the Lennox-Gastaut Syndrome Foundation.
+Approximately 1 in 6,000 newborns has TSC.
 Because of the rarity of these conditions, finding an expert may take some research and involve travel.

 You can begin by looking to the organizations that focus their resources on these rare diseases.
-The Dravet Syndrome Foundation has an online list of professionals recommended by patients’ families.1 Because Dravet syndrome has a genetic component, it will be important to identify specialists who work at epilepsy centers where you can also receive assistance creating a ketogenic diet for your child.
-The LGS Foundation also offers a comprehensive list of neurologists and epilepsy centers.
-Your own neurologist may also have some recommendations.2
+The Dravet Syndrome Foundation has an online list of professionals recommended by the families of children with Dravet syndrome.
+The LGS Foundation also offers the ability to search comprehensive lists of neurologists and epilepsy centers.
+The Tuberous Sclerosis Alliance has a clinic directory and also provides physician referrals.
+Your own neurologist may also have some recommendations.

 Finding a specialist who is experienced with your child’s particular diagnosis will be the foundation for building your support system and action plan.

 In the weeks before your appointment, keep a log of your child’s medications, foods, and any changes in moods or behaviors.
-Note potential seizure triggers such as lights, temperatures, and sleep, and the length and type of seizures.
+Note potential seizure triggers — such as lights, temperatures, and sleep — and the length and type of seizures.
+Take videos of any spells of concern.
 Bring all this information with you to your appointment.
-A valuable online tool to help you log this information is called Seizure Tracker.4 It allows you to include photos or videos and to print reports and graphs to bring to your first appointment and each subsequent consultation.
+A valuable online tool to help you log this information is called Seizure Tracker.
+It allows you to include photos or videos and to print reports and graphs to bring to your first appointment and each subsequent consultation.

 If you need a translator, find out (in advance) if one is available, or arrange to bring your own.

-Finally, it is important to identify a friend or relative to come to the appointment with you.
-As a parent you will, naturally, be overwhelmed.
+If possible, identify a friend or relative who can attend the appointment with you.
 You’ll be learning about potential learning disabilities, developmental delays, intellectual disabilities, and health problems, in addition to treatment options and side effects.
 You may have trouble processing the amount of information being given about your child and forget something that was recommended or interpret something incorrectly.
 Bringing someone you trust with you will allow them to take more objective notes, or perhaps record the session, so you can review the information together when you return home.
 They can also provide you and your child with valuable emotional support.

-Remember to bring your seizure diary, a notebook and pen, and your support person.
+Remember to bring your seizure diary, a notebook and pen, and your support person, if allowed.

 Take good notes during the meeting.
 Ask for any printed resource materials they might have on hand.
 Schedule a follow-up appointment.
 Write down and review your list of next steps with the specialist before you leave.